-To download the Library's fall/winter catalog of events click here.
+To download the Library's spring/summer catalog of events, click here.

 Events are also listed on the Library's Facebook page.

 To request a copy in the mail, please email Noa at email@example.com or call 415-567-3327 x 703.
 Click here to sign up for the Library's e-newsletter, with news of upcoming programs, community events, and new titles.